Would You Stay in Dracula's Castle Overnight?

 To add to the aforementioned strengths, it's also helped by excellent production design and set design.
 The giant honeycombed Tombs are great, built vertically which helps with framing.
 The control room, control boards, power room, and the testing range are all great sets which aids credibility enormously.
 The fact that there's only five main sets (plus the outside doors) helps with the claustrophobic feeling of imminent and impending doom.

-The director starts on location with the outside planet Telos, which is clever as once they blast open the entrance and, with The Doctor's help, open the main doors.
-This is clever because once they enter the Tombs, we feel trapped inside, especially as the writers cleverly include sabotage of the rocket ship, which strands them on Telos for 72 hours.
+The director starts on location with the outside planet Telos.
+This is clever as, once they blast open the entrance and, with The Doctor's help, open the main doors, they enter the Tombs, and we feel trapped inside, especially as the writers cleverly include sabotage of the rocket ship, which strands them on Telos for 72 hours.
 The plot's only weakness is that they quickly close the hatch, trapping the Cybermen, but that's more than compensated for by the machinations of Klieg and Kaftan.

 My only criticism of the show is in Episode 3 where the Kirby wires are plainly evident on Toberman when he's lifted by the Cyber Controller.
 Otherwise, this deserves its reputation as a Doctor Who classic.
 Strong acting, scripting, plotting, direction, production design all combine in a short four part story that's tautly plotted and contained, with echoes of those great 50s B-movies like The Thing From Another World.
 For me, this first complete surviving serial of The Second Doctor is also the first bona-fide Second Doctor classic.